dfeli014/InterviewService/README.md

 7. (Optional) You will probably need to start up the User Service to get all of the Cohorts and Associates for New Interview Component on      the UI

 #Step 2 - Set up UI

+Bugs
+  Feign calls need to be done after pagination to optimize and speed up calls.